Dr Loumidis has helped

 strong sense of isolation or confusion.
 Some people find it helpful to

-these feelings with someone from outside their family or friends.
+talk about these feelings with someone from outside their family or

-Bereavement counselling focuses on helping people and relatives
+friends.
+Bereavement counselling focuses on helping people and

-understand their grief and to adjust to life after loss.
-It can also
+relatives understand their grief and to adjust to life after loss.
+It

 expressing their grief in different ways.